 This is when my private pictorial serendipity started.
 I rarely exhibited, only through accidental circumstances such as Onikan Museum in Lagos, in Nairobi Ole Sereni Hotel and Paa Ya Paa Art Centre.

-At near 80, I am now back to France.
+In my 80s, I am now back in France.
 I never looked back.
 My art reflects my life long relationship and respect for the people and continent of Africa.

 Louis / Fra